 - Airport shuttle

-- Private service to Malpensa and Linate, book 24 hours ahead.
+- Private service to Malpensa and Linate, book 24 hours in advance.

 Facilities